sbarral/prusst/README.md

 More advanced usage of the library is demonstrated in the [examples](examples), such as PRU RAM allocation, 2-ways communication with PRU, concurrent management of IRQs, etc.

-Assuming the prusst crate has been locally cloned and the PASM assembler is installed (if not just apt-get the *am335x-pru-package*), the first step before running the examples is to compile the PRU programs.
+Assuming the prusst crate has been locally cloned and the PASM assembler is installed (if not, just apt-get the *am335x‑pru‑package*), the first step before running the examples is to compile the PRU programs.
 This can be done in one go from the root crate directory with:

 ```text